TheOdinProject/curriculum/javascript/computer_science/project_binary_search_trees.md

 1. Write a `levelOrderForEach(callback)` function that accepts a callback function as its parameter. `levelOrderForEach` should traverse the tree in breadth-first level order and call the callback on each node as it traverses, passing the whole node as an argument, similarly to how `Array.prototype.forEach` might work for arrays. `levelOrderForEach` may be implemented using either iteration or recursion (try implementing both!).
 If no callback function is provided, [throw an Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw) reporting that a callback is required. **Tip:** You will want to use an array acting as a queue to keep track of all the child nodes that you have yet to traverse and to add new ones to the list ([video on level order traversal](https://www.youtube.com/watch?v=86g8jAQug04)).

 1. Write `inOrderForEach(callback)`, `preOrderForEach(callback)`, and `postOrderForEach(callback)` functions that also accept a callback as a parameter.
 Each of these functions should traverse the tree in their respective depth-first order and pass each node to the provided callback.
 The functions should throw an Error if no callback is given as an argument, like with `levelOrderForEach`.
-The video [Binary Tree Traversal: Preorder, Inorder, Postorder](https://www.youtube.com/watch?v=gm8DUJJhmY4) explains the topic clearly.
+The video [Binary Tree Traversal: Pre-order, In-order, Post-order](https://www.youtube.com/watch?v=gm8DUJJhmY4) explains the topic clearly.

 1. Write a `height(value)` function that returns the height of the node containing the given value.
 Height is defined as the number of edges in the longest path from that node to a leaf node.
 If the value is not found in the tree, the function should return null.